-The time dependence of the electric field associated with an optical pulse can be described as a fast sinusoidal oscillation, called the carrier, multiplied by a more slowly varying envelope function.
+The time dependence of the electric field associated with a light pulse can be described as a fast sinusoidal oscillation (the carrier), multiplied by a more slowly varying envelope function.
 When the pulse propagates through a medium, the relative position between the carrier wave and envelope will in general change due to chromatic dispersion, causing a difference between phase velocity and group velocity, and possibly also due to optical nonlinearities.
 The carrier–envelope offset phase (or absolute phase) of a pulse is defined as the difference between the optical phase of the carrier wave and the envelope position, the latter being converted to a phase value.
 Figure 1 shows pulses with different values of the carrier–envelope offset phase.

 In a mode-locked laser, a pulse train is usually generated from a single pulse circulating in the laser resonator.
 Every time when this pulse hits the output coupler, an attenuated copy of it is emitted to the laser output.
 Typically, there is a certain change in the carrier–envelope offset phase in each round trip, which can be hundreds or thousands of radians.
 Therefore, each emitted pulse will have a different carrier–envelope phase.
 For the output pulse train, only the change in this phase value modulo 2 π is relevant.
 This can very sensitively depend on factors such as the laser power, resonator alignment, etc.